Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Mitigating Shared Resource Contention

 \subsection{RT-Gang++}

-~ In this work, we leverage the RT-Gang scheduling framework~\cite{ali2019rt}, a real-time gang scheduler that is implemented as an extension to the existing real-time task scheduler in the Linux kernel.
+~ In this work, we leverage the RT-Gang scheduling framework, which is a real-time gang scheduler, implemented as an extension to the \texttt{SCHED\_FIFO} real-time scheduler in the Linux kernel~\cite{ali2019rt}.
 RT-Gang supports a simple real-time gang scheduling policy, which allows only one parallel real-time gang at a time across all cores.
 Moreover, RT-Gang supports memory bandwidth throttling of best-effort tasks to protect any currently running real-time gang task.
 In other words, RT-Gang throttles any cores that execute best-effort tasks whenever a real-time gang task is running on any cores in the system.
 On the other hand, if no real-time gang is scheduled on the system, then the best-effort tasks have full access to the memory bandwidth.

-When we tried to apply RT-Gang to mitigate the shared resource contention problem in the AR-HUD application of the ARM industrial challenge, however, we encountered the following challenges.
+When we tried to apply RT-Gang to mitigate the shared resource contention problem in the AR-HUD application of the ARM industrial challenge, we encountered the following challenges.
 First, the original RT-Gang supports only a single gang task at a time.
-While multiple tasks can be grouped together to form a ``virtual gang'' task~\cite{ali2021virtual}, it is only applicable when all tasks of the virtual gang have the same period and the same real-time priority.
-As described in Table~\ref{tbl:case-study-threads}, however, one of the three real-time tasks, the DNN task, in our case study has a lower real-time priority than the other two real-time tasks.
-Second, when we use the cache bank-aware DoS attack~\cite{bechtel2023cache} as the best-effort aggressor tasks, RT-Gang's memory bandwidth throttling capability becomes ineffective in protecting the RT tasks because the aggressors do not consume any memory bandwidth as they target LLC bank contention instead.
-Lastly, RT-Gang does not offer any contention mitigation mechanisms between the real-time tasks.
-This means that there is no way to minimize negative performance impact on a higher priority OV2SLAM task due to co-scheduling the lower priority DNN real-time task, which runs on the iGPU.
+When we schedule the real-time tasks as separate gang tasks in the original RT-Gang, they cannot meet the necessary real-time requirements because they are not fully parallelized, not taking advantage of all available cores and the GPU.
+Second, even if we group them together to form a ``virtual gang'' task~\cite{ali2021virtual} to improve resource utilization, RT-Gang does not offer any contention mitigation mechanisms between the real-time tasks within the virtual gang.
+This means that there is no way to minimize negative performance impact on a higher priority OV$^2$SLAM task due to co-scheduling the lower priority DNN real-time task, which runs on the iGPU.
+Lastly, when we deploy the cache bank-aware DoS attack~\cite{bechtel2023cache} as the best-effort aggressor tasks, RT-Gang's memory bandwidth throttling capability becomes ineffective in protecting the real-time tasks because the aggressors do not consume any memory bandwidth as they target LLC bank contention.

-To address the challenges, we make three \textit{extensions} to the vanilla RT-Gang: (1) We add support for a partitioned real-time gang scheduling capability; (2) We add support for iGPU bandwidth throttling; (3) We add support for LLC bandwidth throttling.
+To address these challenges, we make three \textit{extensions} to the vanilla RT-Gang: (1) partitioned real-time gang scheduling capability; (2) iGPU bandwidth throttling; (3) LLC bandwidth throttling.
 We call the resulting system \emph{RT-Gang++}.